cockroachdb/docs/v1.1/decimal.md

 title: DECIMAL
 summary: The DECIMAL data type stores exact, fixed-point numbers.
 toc: false
+section: reference
 ---

 The `DECIMAL` [data type](data-types.html) stores exact, fixed-point numbers.
 This type is used when it is important to preserve exact precision, for example, with monetary data.

 <div id="toc"></div>